 Attend a Free Summer Concert

-2. Attend a Free Summer Concert
+2. Attend a Free Summer Concert or Event

-Join the community for some live music during one of several free summer concert series happening throughout the Poconos!
-Listen to talented local musicians select dates June through August during the Wayne County Creative Arts Council Summer Concert Series in Honesdale on Mondays and Thursdays, Concerts in the Square on Thursday nights in Stroudsburg, St. Paul's Summer Concerts every Saturday afternoon in Hawley, as well as Lansford Music in the Park on Sunday evenings in Kennedy Park.
-The Milford Music Festival and the Honesdale Roots & Rhythm Music & Arts Festival are also great opportunities to enjoy toe tapping live performances for free.
-Don't forget to check out our events calendar for free seasonal festivals and community celebrations all year round.
+Join the community for some live music during one of several free outdoor summer concert series happening throughout the Poconos!
+Bring a chair or blanket and listen to talented local musicians select dates June through August during the Wayne County Creative Arts Council Summer Concert Series in Honesdale on Mondays and Thursdays and Concerts in the Square on Thursday nights in Stroudsburg, as well as Music on the Lawn at the Milford Community House on Saturdays and Lansford Music in the Park on Sunday evenings in Kennedy Park.

 Explore the Pocono History & Art Trail

-3. Explore the Pocono History & Art Trail
+4. Explore the Pocono History & Art Trail

 Explore the Pocono History & Art Trail